tzhsu211/CVS/README.md

 ### Model Comparison and Results

 #### **Tiny Model (`ckiplab/albert-tiny-chinese-ws`)**
 The **tiny model** demonstrated a rapid decrease in training loss from 1.0466 to 0.1079 over 7 epochs.
-However, it showed clear signs of **overfitting**, as the validation loss decreased from 0.8678 to 0.7109, and the MSE showed diminishing improvement across epochs.
+However, it showed clear signs of **overfitting**, as the validation loss decreased from 0.8678 to 0.7109, and the MSE showed diminishing improvements across epochs.

 | Epoch | Training Loss | Validation Loss | MSE    | R2     |
 |-------|---------------|-----------------|--------|--------|